keith-anders/keith-anders.github.io/index.md

 ---
 title: Blog Schedule
 layout: default
-date: 2018-07-21
+date: 2018-07-28
 ---

 ## Scheduled

-- Jul 29, 2018.
+- Aug 5, 2018.
 Agile Myths, Part Two.
 Another six myths surrounding Agile Software Development, and Scrum in particular.
-- Aug 5, 2018.
+- Aug 12, 2018.
 Unit Test Frameworks in C#, Part Four: Assertion Frameworks.
 Explanation of how to assert in your tests.
-- Aug 12, 2018.
+- Aug 19, 2018.
 Unit Test Frameworks in C#, Part Five: Advanced Features.
 Data-driven tests in MSTest.
 Various extensibility points in NUnit and xUnit.
 Possibly an introduction to Moq or Autofac.

 ## Parking lot of ideas for future posts